LearningLocker/docs/src/guides-installing.md

 ## Configuration & Environment Variables

-Each of these applications has thier own `.env`.
+Each of these applications has their own `.env`.
 These hold all the configurations that the applications require in order to run, from database settings to logging configuration.

 By default the install script will copy the (.env.example) from [both](https://github.com/LearningLocker/learninglocker/blob/master/.env.example) repos [respectively](https://github.com/LearningLocker/xapi-service/blob/master/.env.example).